 The Russian Air Force received two Su-34 aircraft in December 2009.
 Four more Su-34 fighter-bombers were provided in December 2010.

-Sukhoi delivered five Su-34 frontline bombers to the Russian Air Force in January 2013, and a batch of Su-34 frontline bombers were delivered in October 2013.
+The company also delivered five Su-34 frontline bombers to the Russian Air Force in January 2013, and a batch of Su-34 frontline bombers were distributed in October 2013.

 Sukhoi transferred the final consignment of Su-34 front-line bombers to the Russian Air Force in December 2013, concluding the five-year state contract signed in 2008.